4lejandrito/cliferay/README.md

-  kill              Kill the server nuke              Delete all persisted data run               Start the server
+  kill              Kill the server nuke              Delete all persisted data run               Start the server sql               Run a SQL query against the Liferay database

 Code Commands:
   baseline          Run baseline in the current folder